Click the Frequently Asked Question(s) below to reveal the Answer.

 How should we dress to come public skating?

 We recommend that you dress in layers so that as you get warm while you are skating, you can take off your jacket but still be warm enough.
 Don’t forget to bring your gloves along!
 Also, we recommend that children wear a bike helmet when they come ice skating.

 What classes do you offer?

 We offer beginning group classes for skaters as young as 4 years old.
 There is no upper age limit for adults.

 When are classes offered?
 How long are the sessions?

 The sessions are typically 6 weeks long.
 The ice slot is 1-1/2 hours long.
 The first ½ hour of the slot is when the participant is to try to skate to be the best of their ability to warm up their muscles.
 The next ½ hour is the group lesson.
 The remaining ½ hour is practice time for everyone to practice what they were just taught in the lesson.
 When you register, you will sign up for the Monday OR Saturday class.
 Children under the age of 6 are permitted to have one adult on the ice with them, free of charge.
 Skate rentals are included in all class registration fees.
-We also offer Tots classes on Tuesday mornings from 9:30 – 11:00 am at both East & West.
+We also offer Tots classes on Tuesday mornings from 9:30 – 11:00 am at East.
 These classes are offered September thru the beginning of June.